-Type of care facility: Disability facility - the Kimberley Centre
+Type of care facility: Disability facility - the Kimberley Centre in Taitoko Levin communication device.

 Currently: Living in a State house, with support workers visiting daily.
-Lusi uses a communication device.
+Lusi uses a

 I'm a proud Samoan woman.
 I am an artist, a dancer and a passionate freedom seeker.